John Stanton (actor): Television

 In 1981 he played the title character of Detective Sergeant Steve Bellamy in the police series Bellamy.

 He was acclaimed in his role as Malcolm Fraser in television mini-series The Dismissal, for which he was awarded a Logie Award for Best Actor in a single drama or mini-series.
 When Stanton was cast in The Dismissal, the producers wanted him to wear a wig and prosthetics which Stanton refused.
 In a 2013 interview, Stanton said: "I said 'there's no way I'm going to do that.
 Either I will create my own reality or I'm not going to be there at all' so I was one of the few that went without make-up."
 During the interview, Stanton also revealed what Fraser had said about the mini-series, recalling that he had said: "Well they got someone decent to play me - they should have got someone decent to play Whitlam", referring to the performance of Max Phipps.

-During the early 1990s Stanton portrayed the character of Oliver Blackwood in the TV series The Man from Snowy River, and appeared in a recurring role as Bryce Redstaff in McLeod's Daughters from 2003–2007.
+During the early 1990s Stanton portrayed the character of Oliver Blackwood in the TV series The Man from Snowy River, and appeared in a recurring role as Bryce Redstaff in McLeod's Daughters from 2003 to 2007.

 Stanton appeared in eight episodes of The Doctor Blake Mysteries as retired, then acting, Superintendent Douglas Ashby, from Season 1 to Season 3.

 In 1997, he appeared in an episode of Blue Heelers playing the character of Dougall Frazer.

 Stanton was an announcer for Australia Day Live Concert in Sydney from 2018 to 2022.

 Films

 In addition to his stage and television work, Stanton has appeared in numerous movies with numerous film credits to his name.

 In 1981, he appeared with Henri Szeps and Simone Buchanan in Run Rebecca, Run.
 He starred as the bagman in the 1982 comedy film Kitty and the Bagman.

 In 1983, Stanton appeared in the movie Dusty with Bill Kerr.

 Stanton starred in the Daryl Duke-directed 1986 adventure drama film Tai-Pan and in the 1987 Australian film Great Expectations: The Untold Story.

 Stanton also appeared in Rent-a-Cop, which starred Burt Reynolds and Liza Minnelli; the film received mostly negative reviews.